 - Disclosure of information: When you make your application for insurance cover you must ensure that you provide honest and accurate answers to all questions on the form.
-You should make sure that you disclose any information that is likely to be relevant to the cover that you are taking, even if you do not think that this would necessarily affect the risk levels for the insurance firm.
-It is important to bear in mind that failure to disclose information or provide accurate and honest answers to questions on the application could result in the insurance firm refusing to pay out in the event of a claim if they discover that you falsified information or failed to disclose key information.
+Failure to disclose information to questions on the application could result in the insurance firm refusing to pay out if you falsified or failed to disclose key information.

 - Renewal: It is the duty of the provider to inform you when your insurance cover is due to expire, giving you the opportunity to renew.
 However, some insurance firms have automatic renewal in place, where you policy continues unless you actively cancel.
 If you have automatic renewal on your plan, it is your duty to contact the insurance firm to cancel before the renewal date should you wish to do so.